unraid/docs/docs/unraid-os/manual/applications.md

 in just a few minutes.

-CA stores an XML template for each application that it installs at /boot/config/plugins/dockerMan/templates-user If You go to the **Apps** tab in the Unraid GUI then there is a **Previous Apps** section and this can be used to reinstall applications using their saved settings.
+CA stores an XML template for each application that it installs at /boot/config/plugins/dockerMan/templates-user If you go to the **Apps** tab in the Unraid GUI then there is a **Previous Apps** section and this can be used to reinstall applications using their saved settings.
 These are retrieved automatically from the saved XML templates so it is a